 When the Trust sells or redeems its Shares, it will do so in cash transactions in blocks of 25,000 Shares that are based on the amount of ether held by the Trust on a per unit (i.e., 25,000 Share) basis.
 According to the Registration Statement, on any business day, an authorized participant may place an order to create one or more Creation Baskets.
 Purchase orders must be placed by 4:00 p.m.
 ET, or the close of regular trading on the Exchange, whichever is earlier.
 The day on which an order is received is considered the purchase order date.
-The total deposit of cash required to create each Creation Unit is an amount of cash that is in the same proportion to the total assets of the Trust, net of accrued expenses and other liabilities, on the date the order to purchase is properly received, as the number of Shares to be created under the purchase order is in proportion to the total number of Shares outstanding on the date the order is received.
-The Administrator determines the required deposit for a given day by dividing the number of ether held by the Trust as of the opening of business on that business day, adjusted for the amount of ether constituting estimated accrued but unpaid fees and expenses of the Trust as of the opening of business on that business day, by the quotient of the number of Shares outstanding at the opening of business divided by the number of Shares in a Creation Unit.
+The total deposit of cash required is based on the combined NAV of the number of

+Shares included in the Creation Baskets being created determined as of 4:00 p.m.
+ET on the date the order to purchase is properly received.
+The Administrator determines the quantity of ether associated with a Creation Basket for a given day by dividing the number of ether held by the Trust as of the opening of business on that business day, adjusted for the amount of ether constituting estimated accrued but unpaid fees and expenses of the Trust as of the opening of business on that business day, by the quotient of the number of Shares outstanding at the opening of business divided by the number of Shares in a Creation Basket.

-The authorized participants will deliver only cash to create shares and will receive only cash when redeeming shares.
+The authorized participants will deliver only cash to create Shares and will receive only cash when redeeming Shares.
 Further, authorized participants will not directly or indirectly purchase, hold, deliver, or receive ether as part of the creation or redemption process or otherwise direct the Trust or a third party with respect to purchasing, holding, delivering, or receiving ether as part of the creation or redemption process.

-The Trust will create shares by receiving ether from a third party that is not the authorized participant and the Trust-not the authorized participant is responsible for selecting the third party to facilitate the delivery of the ether.
+The Trust will create Shares by receiving ether from a third party that is not the authorized participant and the Trust-not the authorized participant is responsible for selecting the third party to facilitate the delivery of the ether.
 Further, the third party will not be acting as an agent of the authorized participant with respect to the delivery of the ether to the Trust or acting at the direction of the authorized participant with respect to the delivery of the ether to the Trust.
-When fulfilling a redemption request, the Trust will deliver ether to a third party that is not the authorized participant and the Trust-not the authorized participant is responsible for selecting such third party to receive the ether.
+When fulfilling a redemption request, the Trust will deliver ether to a third party that is not the authorized participant and the Trust-not the authorized participant- is responsible for selecting such third party to receive the ether.
 Further, the third party will not be acting as an agent of the authorized participant with respect to the receipt of the ether from the Trust or acting at the direction of the authorized participant with respect to the receipt of the ether from the Trust.

 The procedures by which an authorized participant can redeem one or more Creation Baskets mirror the procedures for the creation of Creation Baskets.
-A third party, that is unaffiliated with the Trust and the Sponsor, will use cash to buy and deliver ether to create Shares or withdraw and sell ether for cash to redeem Shares, on behalf of the Trust.